Furikuda/bork/docs/installation.rst

   - liblz4_ >= 1.7.0 (r129)
   - libzstd_ >= 1.3.0
   - libxxhash >= 0.8.1 (0.8.0 might work also)
-* pkg-config (cli tool) and pkgconfig python package (borg uses these to discover header and library location - if it can't import pkgconfig and is not pointed to header/library locations via env vars [see setup.py], it will raise a fatal error).
+* pkg-config (cli tool) and pkgconfig python package (bork uses these to discover header and library location - if it can't import pkgconfig and is not pointed to header/library locations via env vars [see setup.py], it will raise a fatal error).